 - Glaciar Oriental

-Sierra Negra (Cerro La Negra) is an extinct volcano to the southwest of nearby Pico de Orizaba.
+Sierra Negra (Cerro La Negra) is an extinct volcano southwest of nearby Pico de Orizaba.
 With a summit elevation of 4,580 m (15,030 ft) above sea level, it is the fifth-highest peak in Mexico.

 Pico de Orizaba National Park